Koredotcom/docs/docs/xo/automation/use-cases/alert-task-rest-api.md

 <div class="admonition note">
 <p class="admonition-title">Note</p>
-<p>When a processor is placed in the **Request** section before the API Request, the processor is considered as a pre-processor.
+<p>When a processor is placed in the <b>Request</b> section before the API Request, the processor is considered as a pre-processor.
 When placed after an API Request, the processor is considered a post-processor.</p></div>

 #### Adding a Post-Processor